-Then we have to find the smallest element of repeat (without mirror and half-drop) and cut it out of the image.
+Then we have to find the smallest element of repetition (without mirror and half-drop) and cut it out of the image.
 To accomplish this, choose the rectangular selection tool from the toolbox, and draw the selection of your repeat with a mouse.

 In the above image, we have intentionally selected a slightly bigger repeat area; we will fine-tune the repeat borders on a magnified picture.
-To zoom in or out, use + or – key, or press CTRL key and roll mouse wheel up or down.
-To change the position of the selection border (before moving the selection), move the mouse over the selection border, and when mouse cursor changes, press left mouse and adjust the selection size.
+To zoom in or out, use + or – key, or press CTRL key and roll the mouse wheel up or down.
+To change the position of the selection border (before moving the selection), move the mouse over the selection border, and when the mouse cursor changes, press the left mouse and adjust the selection size.

-Than select Image > Crop to selection.
+Then select Image > Crop to selection.
 The picture in ArahPaint, now contains half of the mirrored repeat.
 The title bar displays a filename, current image size, zoom level and the status (if modified).

 Before doing any image cleanup and corrections, we need to set the size of the image with respect to the number of ends (hooks) and weft density in the finished fabric.
 Open the Resize image dialog (Image > Resize image).